-Twenty years since I rolled out the welcome mat
+It’s been twenty years since I rolled out the welcome mat and started blogging at Stuff & Nonsense

 I missed the exact date, but a few days ago, my blog turned 20.
 I’m not up there with Jeffrey or Jeremy, who’ve blogged consistently for even longer—I neglected my blog for periods of time, and posting was often irregular—but still, here we are.
 It’s twenty years since my first post.